-Winners and Losers of BlackRock’s Climate Pushback (So Far)
+Winners and Losers of BlackRock’s Climate Shift (So Far)

 When it comes to clean energy, BlackRock's interests are varied, longstanding and growing.

-BlackRock recently jumped its stake in SolarEdge to 10.3 percent, and it has stakes in Ørsted, Vestas, SunPower, First Solar and Vivint Solar to name a few.
+BlackRock recently jumped its stake in SolarEdge to 10.3 percent, and it holds stakes in Ørsted, Vestas, SunPower, First Solar and Vivint Solar to name a few.

 BlackRock is the largest shareholder in both German utility giant RWE and the U.K. and Ireland’s SSE.
 In the past year, both RWE and SSE have sold their customer supply businesses and committed to developing huge portfolios of renewables.

-Climate activists are understandably irked by the fact the firm maintains billions of dollars of investment in fossil fuel businesses, but less than a year after Larry Fink’s letter, BlackRock has at least started doing what it said it would.
+Climate activists are understandably irked by the fact that BlackRock maintains billions of dollars of investment in fossil fuel businesses.
+Still, less than a year after Larry Fink’s letter, BlackRock has at least started doing what it said it would.

 If BlackRock’s money continues to flow toward companies accelerating the transition, and it takes some other investors along with it, the investment giant may win forgiveness for not divesting on the turn of a dime.